stationeering-systems/.github/profile/README.md

 > Note: This project is unaffiliated with [stationeering.com](https://stationeering.com) or other external Stationeers initiatives.
 All systems and documentation are independently developed and focused on modular, resilient IC10-based control for advanced infrastructure design.

 ## Overview
-The Stationeering IC10 Systems Library is a multi-repository engineering archive dedicated system design and automation for **Stationeers**.
+The Stationeering IC10 Systems Library is a multi-repository engineering archive dedicated to system design and automation for **Stationeers**.
 Each repository corresponds to a planetary environment and operational tier, and includes:

 * Deployment-ready IC10 scripts
 * Operations manuals and readiness checklists